bsc-iitm/python-textbook/docs/chapter-4/lesson-4.3.md

 ##### Alarm!
 Wrong code snippet! #####
 ```

 This will throw a `TypeError`.
-The name `print` has been hijacked and is being used as an `int` variable.
+The name `#!py print` has been hijacked and is being used as a variable of type `#!py int`.
 How does Python allow this to happen?

 ![](../assets/images/img-025.png)

 When resolving names, the built-in namespace is the last stage in the interpreter's journey.
-Syntactically, nothing prevents us from using the name of a built-in function, such as `print`, as the name of a variable.
+Syntactically, nothing prevents us from using the name of a built-in function, such as `#!py print`, as the name of a variable.
 But this is a very bad practice that should be avoided at any cost!